nimrod-a/audioAttender/README.md

 # audioAttender

-A simple python CLI tool for recroding MP3-streams from the internet
+*A simple Python CLI tool for recording MP3 streams from the internet.
+Can be used to to record live online Radio sessions*

 ##  Usage
 python cli_audiorecorder.py <url-to-record> [--filename=<name>] [--duration=<time>] [--blocksize=<size>]